acyWEI/CodeKata/README.md

 create a ReadDataFile class include ReadData.
 CodeKataData is a text file that I put the test data.

 If I have more time I would add more test case for this project.
+Also for the CodeKataData.txt, I use my local address for the location, so maybe there would have some error when others open the file in program.

 Here is the description for this project
 Example input: